-There’s a lot of advice out there when it comes to writing the college essay.
+There’s a lot of advice out there when it comes to writing your personal statement for college.
 We’ve read and heard it all—and if you’re a high school junior or senior planning your own essay writing process, you’ve probably heard it too!
 But you should be careful about what you believe:

 - Some folks share templates for writing standout college essays.
 (Don’t be fooled.
 Essay writing is not a fill-in-the-blank task; essay templates don’t help your students complete the task.)

 - Others promise that if you answer a bunch of specific questions, you’ll be guaranteed great essays.
 (Questions can help you think through ideas, but there’s no magic formula.
 Writing takes time and exploration.
 No one can do it for you.)

 - There are countless books on the market filled with sample college essays that apparently got students just like you admitted into the nation’s most selective schools.
 (This type of claim is out of context; even the most amazing essay never got a student into college on its own!)